Mithilesh-V/Thiran-2023/README.md

 ---

 #### 12. THINKLYTICS
 > Here, we are bringing Thinklytics - a mind-blowing event to test your analytical skills.
 Take advantage of this event to improve your thinking and managing ability.
-Join hands to witness and compete with the best of best talents.
+Join hands to witness and compete with the best of the best talents.
 Together let us grow a learning and sharing community.
 If you are a data abstractor, don't miss this golden opportunity!
 >
 > **TEAM SIZE** :
 >>**Round 1** : 1